-Supplier by Stock Code

-A single supplier is defined for this stock code and will always be assigned as the preferred supplier.

-Supplier by Warehouse

-A single supplier is defined for this stock code and will always be assigned as the preferred supplier.
+Option Description Supplier by Stock Code A single supplier is defined for this stock code and will always be assigned as the preferred supplier.
+Supplier by Warehouse A single supplier is defined for this stock code and will always be assigned as the preferred supplier.
 However, different suppliers may be defined as the preferred supplier for different warehouses.

-The suppliers defined per warehouse are recorded in the Inventory Warehouse table (i.e. InvWarehouse).
+The suppliers defined per warehouse are recorded in the InvWarehouse table.